spotcatbug/RF433-WiFi/README.md

 [NodeMCU WeMos D1 Mini](https://a.co/d/5vs8sCT) : This is the ESP8266 module I use.
 It's nice and small.

 [433 MHz Transmitter and Receiver](https://a.co/d/fXiLwbL) : The receiver is only connected and used when snooping the remote codes.
 I would like to update this so that the receiver is always connected and ready to figure out the signals from the remotes.

+Diagrams for how to wire everything up are needed.
+For now (sorry), pin wiring needs to be inferred from the source code.

 ## 3D-Printed Case
 I designed a 3D-printable case for this thing in Fusion 360.
 This was back when I was still learning about 3D-printing and Fusion.
 I've included the Fusion 360 file in this project.
 It's a binary blob (I don't know of a better way to put a Fusion file into a git repo).
 The case is two colors, printed as two separate objects that are then joined together.
 I definitely wouldn't make the case this way today, but I'm including it anyway.